Kalwanyi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-6-create_local_variable creating a new local variable 7-create_global_variable creating a global variable 8-true_knowledge script that adds 128 to the value in the variable TRUEKNOWLWDGE
+6-create_local_variable creating a new local variable 7-create_global_variable creating a global variable 8-true_knowledge script that adds 128 to the value in the variable TRUEKNOWLWDGE 9-divide_and_rule A script that prints the result of POWER divided by DIVIDE (which are environment variables)